Adlaw-Andador/Bucees-API/source/index.rst

 ..
-Bucees API documentation master file, created by sphinx-quickstart on Thu Aug 29 20:46:46 2024.
+Bucees_API documentation master file, created by sphinx-quickstart on Thu Aug 29 21:36:00 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Bucees API documentation
+Bucees_API documentation
 ========================

 Add your content using ``reStructuredText`` syntax.
 See the